My 9 Favorite Bakeries in Honolulu

 Wallflour Bake Shop

-I know people lament how hard it can be to reserve bread at Breadshop, but I think back to the bakery’s early days, when you had to chase it down at the farmers market or the medical school even, and when Chris Sy, as the sole baker, made even more limited quantities than now.
-So Breadshop’s brick-and-mortar feels like a blessing of abundance—an abundance of country loaves and furikake focaccia and pastry boxes of ever-evolving creations like a mango sticky rice danish or smoked carrot pastry that tastes like lox on an everything bagel.
+I know people lament how hard it can be to reserve bread at Breadshop (tip: check the website on the day of for last-minute releases!), but I think back to the bakery’s early days, when you had to chase it down at the farmers market or the medical school even, and when Chris Sy, as the sole baker, made even more limited quantities than now.
+So Breadshop’s brick-and-mortar feels like a blessing of abundance—an abundance of country loaves and furikake focaccia and pastry boxes of ever-evolving creations like a kūlolo Danish or smoked carrot pastry that tastes like lox on an everything bagel.

 My mood always lifts instantly when I walk into Brug’s warm, yeasty embrace.
 My go-tos at this chain from Hokkaido include the fluffy soft raisin bread and Hokkaido anpan, with a slightly less sweet red bean paste compared to others.
 And when I want something more substantial to chew on, the mochi bread.

 The Local General Store

 When a butcher (Jason Chow) and baker (Harley Tunac Chow) team up, you get craveable wonders like longanisa croissants and lard chocolate chip cookies.
 But Tunac Chow also stands on her own, with one of my favorite chocolate croissants and seasonal sweets that take advantage of Hawai‘i’s bounty.
 Recent items included a brown butter mochi and guava jam Danish with kinako streusel, and a carrot cake with pineapple jam and a vanilla bean cream cheese frosting.

 Wednesday Blaisdell farmers market and Sunday mornings inside Kaimukī Superette, @thelocalgeneralstorehi